mitko/collagerecipe/README.md

       ```
       replacing RECIPE_FILE with the file you just made including the images, and COLLAGE_NAME with the name of output file you want.
 You can then see your collage.
    * Iterate!
 You can change the order of the images.
 You can also use your favorite image editing software to crop the images or add any effects.
 I usually just crop them in Preview to the desired part of the image.
 You can also open collage.js or index.html and add effects in bulk.

+## How to ...

+   * Q: how to change the order of two images on the same row
+   A: Change the order of the image paths in the .recipe file

+   * Q: how to crop an image
+   A: Crop the image using external software (for example Preview on Mac has Cmd-K for cropping).
+Then re-create your collage and see if

+   * Q: how to add fancy effects
+   A: look at the file ```collage.js```.
+It currently adds some CSS effects to some of the images.
+Play with it.

+   * Q: how to iterate on effects faster
+   A: open ```localhost:8000``` and you can see HTML rendering of the collage.
+Use your browser's developement tools to muck with the CSS and see what looks good.

 ## Getting started (Windows or Linux)